 For investors, this means looking beyond just the reactor vendors.
 The ecosystem includes specialized materials suppliers, advanced manufacturing companies, engineering and construction firms, and even cybersecurity and AI companies providing the Trust Tech layers for autonomous operation.
 The ripple effect across the industrial supply chain is immense, creating diverse investment avenues.

-Key Takeaway: The SMR market is a multi-trillion-dollar opportunity spanning utility, industrial, remote, and data center applications, creating a vast ecosystem of investment opportunities across manufacturing, engineering, and advanced software.
+The SMR market is a multi-trillion-dollar opportunity spanning utility, industrial, remote, and data center applications, creating a vast ecosystem of investment opportunities across manufacturing, engineering, and advanced software.

 The race to commercialize SMRs is a global sprint, with established nuclear giants and innovative startups vying for market leadership.
 Understanding the key players and their strategic positioning is crucial for investors navigating this nascent but rapidly expanding sector.